Image by Alison Moore

 Nature Champions of the Decade

-To mark the 10th anniversary of the Nature of Scotland Awards, ten outstanding former winning projects from across Scotland, including Seasearch, have been shortlisted as "Nature Champions of the Decade".
-The winners will be announced at the awards ceremony on 17th November 2021.
+To mark the 10th anniversary of the Nature of Scotland Awards, ten outstanding former winning projects from across Scotland, including Seasearch, were shortlisted as "Nature Champions of the Decade".
+The winner, selected by a public vote, was Sunnyside Primary.
+Congratulations to them!